Obama launches Facebook page, sends message on climate

-WASHINGTON Nov 9 The White House launched a Facebook page on Monday for President Barack Obama and used the social media platform to send a message on climate change.

-Organizing for Action, the political organization that helped elect Obama, has long used an account under the name "Barack Obama."
+Organising for Action, the political organisation that helped elect Obama, has long used an account under the name "Barack Obama."
 But the new page allows the president to speak in the first person, much like the Twitter account the White House launched for Obama in May.

 "Hello, Facebook!
 I finally got my very own page," Obama said in the post.
 "I'm kicking it off by inviting you to take a walk with me in my backyard - something I try to do at the end of the day before I head in for dinner."